GuillaumeGermain/NLP/README.md

 SVM linear seems to be overall slightly better but its full potential cannot be used due to its awful computation time, which prevents training it on bigger datasets.
 - All other algorithms, SVM RBF and SVM Sigmoid or the usually "hassle-free" Random Forests, and Naive Bayes, have a pretty bad performance, below 55%, maybe 60% at best with training/vocabulary sizes.
 Overall not the best in this context.
+- I quickly tried the polynomial SVM kernels, just in case it brings interesting results.
+The accuracy was a surprinsing flat 50% in all my tests, and the running time was consistently very long, so I didn't go further.
+Now it's at least in the nlp_util file, usable on other problems.
 - Feature scaling sometimes improves performance, sometimes not, depending on sizes.
 I could find a kind of pattern with logistic regression, with scaling improving performance 2-3%... but not always.
-So I keep both, though it significantly slows down the processing.
+So I keep both, though it significantly increases the processing time.

-- At the end there is here a second level problem: running scripts over these 3 independent factors: vocabulary size, training size, feature scaling yes/no, and finding out if a pattern can be found.
+At the end I see here a second level problem: running scripts over these 3 independent factors: vocabulary size, training size, feature scaling yes/no, and finding out if a pattern can be found.
-Are there one or several local optima, an recommended size of vocabulary, where does feature scaling really help?
+Can we find one or several local optima, a recommended size of vocabulary, where does feature scaling really help?
-This would actually be very useful.
+This would be a very interesting problem to solve, and very useful.

 ## Phase 4?

-- New algorithms:
-I tried quickly the polynomial SVM kernels, just in case it brings interesting results.
-The accuracy was surprinsingly a flat 50% in all the tests, and the running time was consistently very long, so it's not promising at all.
+Remaining questions

+- Algorithms tuning: I took standard settings for each algorithms.
+I would be good to narrow down on specific algorithms and explore more the impact of different parameters, specially:
+    - Number of degrees for SVM Polynomial
+    - Distance type for Number of trees
+    - Number of neighbors for K-NN

-I also took a "heavy" random forest with 500 trees.
+For the Random Forest, I took a "heavy" random forest with 500 trees.
+300 would have been more standard.
 If 300 trees gave correct results for a much shorter computation time, then it could be considered for higher volumes.
 - Get more precise details on the computing time: pre-process the data, generating the spare matrix, fitting and predicting time.
 - A small digression: compare the values of dense and sparse matrices formats, and display it nicely in a graphic.